apetros/RAMSES_doc/data/static_data.rst

    Defines a bus in the network.

    :param str name: (max 8 characters) name of the bus
-   :param float vnom: base voltage, in kV .
+   :param float vnom: base voltage, in kV.
 VNOM is used to set in per unit the parameters of the lines and transformers incident to the bus
    :param float pload: active power load, en MW
    :param float qload: reactive power load, en Mvar
    :param float bshunt: nominal reactive power, in Mvar, of the shunt compensation treated as constant admittance.
 This is the reactive power produced under a 1 pu voltage.
 A positive (resp. negative) value corresponds to a capacitor (resp. an inductor)